chandanhpcic/docs/source/manual/how-tos/installaws.rst

     :width: 100%

-Login to OPNsense using the address provided.
+Login to Reticen8 using the address provided.